jprime81/memory-game/README.md

 - the move counter fires up the timer once the first move (two clicks) is registered

+- the star rating fires up when the allowed unmatched pair (move) threshold is met

 - when all of the cards are matched, a pop-up modal window is shown revealing the number of moves made, the time spent, and the star rating